Award: $5000 ($3000 professional development fund and $2000 salary supplement, distributed over two years)

 Eligibility: Full-time tenure-track faculty in the third year of their pre-tenure status

 The Harold & Esther Edgerton Junior Faculty Award is presented each year to honor an outstanding junior faculty member who has demonstrated creative research, extraordinary teaching abilities, and academic promise.
-Awardees will be recognized at The Laurels award reception.
+Awardees are recognized at The Laurels annual award reception.

 Submit nominations electronically using Internal Competitions in NuRamp.
 The items listed below need to be included with each nomination, uploaded as one PDF when completing the form in NuRamp.